Axia-Tech/AXIA-wiki/docs/general/faq.md

 that you can fill out.
 Registering as a validator is permissionless; in order to become one you must only set up a validator node and mark your intention to validate on chain.
 For detailed instruction on how to do this you can consult the
-[AXIALunar validator guide](../maintain/axialunar/maintain-guides-how-to-validate-axialunar.md) on validating for AXIALunar or the
 [AXIA validator guide](../maintain/maintain-guides-how-to-validate-AXIA.md) for validating on AXIA.

 However, once you've set up a validator and have registered your intention it does not mean that you